-“An uncontested divorce means that both spouses agree on all of their divorce-related issues,” according to Nolo.
+“An uncontested divorce means that both spouses agree on all of their divorce-related issues,” according to DivorceNet.
 If the couple can reach an agreement, then it’s time to hire a lawyer to draw up the arrangement.
 Every state has its particular requirements to be met before a divorcing couple can proceed with an uncontested divorce.

 Uncontested Divorce Process